Earth and Environmental Sciences

 Elements of machining scientific equipment, including the use of machine shop tools and technical drawing of scientific apparatus.
 Course Information: Same as CHEM 480 and PHYS 480.
 Satisfactory/Unsatisfactory grading only.
 Prerequisite(s): Graduate standing; and approval of the department.

 EAES 480.
-Statistical Methods in Earth and Environmental Sciences.
+Modern Statistics in Earth and Environmental Sciences.
 4 hours.

 EAES 484.
 Planetary Science.
 3 hours.

-Explores how geologic processes are expressed on bodies in our solar system other than the Earth.
-Course Information: Prerequisite(s): EAES 230 and EAES 285; or consent of the instructor.
+Introduction to the study of the solar system, exploring the expressions of geologic processes on planetary bodies other than Earth.
+Course Information: Prerequisite(s): EAES 330 and EAES 385; or consent of the instructor.

 EAES 490.
 Climate Change and Extreme Weather.
 4 hours.